How to Recover from a Bender: Tips for Weekend Warriors

 Finally, let’s admit it – after a bender, it’s common to feel some anxiety and experience a few shakes.

 To combat these symptoms, I make sure to stay hydrated by drinking warm water and consuming plenty of fluids.
-It is always a good idea to replenish the water supplies that my body has lost over the course of the party.
+It is always a good idea to replenish the water supplies lost over the course of the party.

 In moments of anxiety, practising mindfulness techniques or simply focusing on my breath also helps a great deal.
 Taking slow, deep breaths helps me be calmer and more in control.